mlstubblefield/ShopifyShippingTest/readme.md

 https://XXXXX:XXXX@XXXX.myshopify.com/admin/api/2021-07/carrier_services.json

 Once that's set up at some point you'll want to go in and delete the other/old rates (once it's deemed safe) (may want a back up plan) (probably use the api to do this?)
+There's an option on the shipping dashboard to enable backup rates.
+Maybe that'd be good enough to add safety as we roll out.